atifdev10/TypeEraserGenerator/README.md

 #### Static Requirements

-Normally, you can't type erase a protocol which contains static requirements.
-To combat this, mark your static requirements with `Implementation` macro to give them an explicit implementation.
-I takes a parameter with four options for the type of implementation.
+Normally, you can't type erase a protocol that contains static requirements.
+To combat this, mark your static requirements with the `Implementation` macro to give them an explicit implementation.
+It takes a parameter with four options to choose from for the type of implementation.

-`error` will make it give an precondition failure when the requirement is called.
+`error` will make it throw a precondition failure when the requirement it's called.

 `value(X)` will try to satisfy the function with the value you provided.
 Setters